-A good way to start off a session is by having the campaign owner (the candidate or the campaign manager) give a short 5-10 minute introductory speech, reiterating the importance of canvassing and the goals of the campaign.
+Start off a session is by having the campaign owner (candidate or campaign manager) give a short introductory speech.
+The speech can reiterate the importance of canvassing and the goals of the campaign.
 The aim of this video or in-person introduction should be to get people fired up about volunteering.

 Once your volunteers get comfy, get into the main agenda of your training session.
 Fill them in on:

 - The main talking points for the campaign